-Our paper on "Effects of electron correlations on transport properties of iron at Earth’s core conditions" accepted to Nature, Authors: P. Zhang, R. E. Cohen, and K. Haule.
+Our paper on "Effects of electron correlations on transport properties of iron at Earth’s core conditions" accepted in Nature, Authors: P. Zhang, R. E. Cohen, and K. Haule.

 report we address the fundamental question of crossover from localized